ArthurZey/arthurzey.github.io/_pages/tag_about.md

 While I buck a lot of social conventions and [many of the superficial manifestations of my traits are baffling to a lot of people](/misunderstood/) (believe me, I will write plenty on this), if you really get me, if you _really see and understand the core of my being_, I am super predictable.

-I love children, and I can't wait to be a dad.
-Meanwhile, [doggo Max is my trusty companion](/blog/2022-06-15/max/).
+I love children, and in 2026, after a long journey, I became a dad via surrogacy.
+Doggos [Max](/blog/2022-06-15/max/) and Thor, as well as kitty Murrby, are my trusty non-human companions.
+[Chase Popp](https://www.chasepopp.com/){:target="&lowbar;blank"} is my human companion, my partner in life, and my co-parent.

 I grew up in Los Angeles, I lived in the San Francisco Bay area for nearly 10 years, I was in Denver "temporarily" for about a year to figure out whether I want to live in Colorado permanently, and I've been living in Bailey, Colorado since the end of August 2021.